uos/lvr2/README.md

 ```

 in the root directory of the project.
 This will create a file called
-“traingle_mesh.ply” which can be displayed using the viewer application:
+“triangle_mesh.ply” which can be displayed using the viewer application:

 ```bash
 ./bin/lvr_viewer
 ```

 If you want to use the example data, call for colorizing a point cloud without
-color informaion call:
+color information call:

 ```bash
 ./colorize -d 100 -c ff0000 example-data/scan-no-color.3d example-data/scan-with-color.pts colored-scan.pts